Ullaakut/gonvey/README.md

 # Gonvey

 Gonvey is a simple reverse proxy.
 It has a very basic load balancing that consists of randomly forwarding requests to one of the endpoints that matches the requests' path, and is configurable.
+It also comes with a stack of docker containers providing metrics and metrics visualization out of the box.

 <p align="center">
     <img src="images/logo.png" width="350"/>
 </p>

 <p align="center">
     <a href="#license">
         <img src="https://img.shields.io/badge/license-Apache-blue.svg?style=flat" />